HL7/fhir-pdmp/input/pagecontent/index.md

+- <mark>Changes are highlighted in the text on this page when possible
+- <mark>Changes that can't be highlighted on this page are:
+    - <mark>all code formatting (</mark>  ```for example``` <mark>) has been removed
+    - <mark>In figure 1 the hub names have changed to "inter-PDMP hub"
+    - <mark>In figure 1 the green ovals identify PDMP Responders and yellow oval identify PDMP Requestors

 ### Introduction

 Prescription Drug Monitoring Programs (PDMPs) are state-based databases that provide prescribers and pharmacists with timely information about controlled substance, and in some states non-controlled substance, dispensing, administration and patient behaviors.
 Use of information stored in PDMPs during care delivery helps avoid drug misuse and diversion and can provide improved patient care and safety.

 To reduce opioid misuse, reduce drug diversion, and for other purposes, states have implemented policies mandating providers to reference PDMPs to obtain a patient's PDMP history before prescribing or dispensing certain medications.
 The Prescription Drug Monitoring Program (PDMP) FHIR Implementation Guide defines a method for providers to request and retrieve patient PDMP information using the HL7 FHIR standard.

-For general background on state PDMP programs, see the Centers for Disease Control and Prevention [PDMP - What States Need to Know](https://www.cdc.gov/overdose-prevention/php/interventions/prescription-drug-monitoring-programs.html).
+<mark> For general background on state PDMP programs, see the Centers for Disease Control and Prevention </mark>  [PDMP - What States Need to Know](https://www.cdc.gov/overdose-prevention/php/interventions/prescription-drug-monitoring-programs.html).

 #### PDMP Ecosystem

-The Figure 1, below, shows an overview of the PDMP reporting ecosystem.
-This diagram was adapted from Prescription Drug Monitoring Program Training and Technical Assistance Center [PDMP TTAC(https://www.pdmpassist.org)].
-PDMP TTAC is an organization of PDMPs, federal partners and other stakeholders which has establish technical standards and provides other services, support, resources, & strategies to further the efforts and effectiveness of PDMPs.
+<mark>The Figure 1, below, shows an overview of the PDMP reporting ecosystem.
+This diagram was adapted from Prescription Drug Monitoring Program Training and Technical Assistance Center</mark>  [PDMP TTAC](https://www.pdmpassist.org). <mark> PDMP TTAC is an organization of PDMPs, federal partners and other stakeholders which has establish technical standards and provides other services, support, resources, & strategies to further the efforts and effectiveness of PDMPs.

 In this figure,
 * a user can interact with a State PDMP System directly (i.e., a web portal) or through a Health care or pharmacy entity (e.g., EHR, pharmacy system)
 * Health care or pharmacy entity can interact with a State PDMP System directly or via an Integration Facilitator
-* State PDMP Systems exchange information with each other through an inter-PDMP Hub
+* State PDMP Systems exchange information with each other through an <mark> inter-PDMP Hub
-* ovals have been added to the diagram to identify PDMP Requestors (yellow) and PDMP Responders (green)
+* <mark> ovals have been added to the diagram to identify PDMP Requestors (yellow) and PDMP Responders (green)

 Outside of a user accessing a State PDMP System via a web portal, the interactions in Figure 1 can support discrete data exchange.